Brandon Auditorium and Fire Hall

 The Brandon Auditorium and Fire Hall, on Holmes Ave. in Brandon, Minnesota, is a historic fire station and other facility.
 It has also been known as the Brandon Auditorium and City Hall.
 It was built as a Works Progress Administration project during 1935–36.
 It was listed on the National Register of Historic Places in 1985.

 It is a unique municipal hall.
 It has been described as Minnesota's most creative WPA construction project and a symbol of its dual success in generating jobs and public buildings.
-Now the Brandon History Center.

 It was designed by Minneapolis architect F. Boes Pfeifer to serve as a combination gymnasium/auditorium, fire hall, and village office.
 It had a 27 ft stage, and a balcony with a movie projection booth.
-The two-stall fire engine garage was no longer operational since the 1970s.
+The Brandon Auditorium was completed in 1936 and formally dedicated in October of that year with a crowd of 5,000 in attendance.

+Current use and restoration

+The building is still used for many purposes today, and serves as home to the Brandon History Center.
+The two-stall fire engine garage has been no longer operational since the 1970s.
+By the 2000s the building needed both upgrading and significant restoration work.
+New windows had been added in 1991.
+Restoration work began in 2008 and included a new heating and air conditioning system, replacement of exterior doors with historically accurate ones, tuck pointing and waterproofing the exterior walls, masonry cleaning and stabilizing, chimney repair, and railing repair.

+WPA artworks

+The building features several WPA Federal Art Projects including a cast concrete relief sculpture of a male athlete and a musician flanking a stylized tree watching guard over the main entrance and two large wooden relief carvings frame the auditorium stage by artist Joseph Bergman.
+Artist Elsa Laubach Jemne created a large mural painting originally for the city council room.
+The mural is now on display in the building's auditorium.
+Elsa was commissioned to do several new deal mural projects around Minnesota and three of her works are in the Smithsonian American Art Museum.